Frequently Asked Questions

 Who is Hub.ai for?

-- Creating temporary environments for workshops or presentations.
+- Creating isolated environments for experiments.

-What happens if my deployment fails?
+What happens if my instance creation or software setup fails?

 Account & Billing